Frequent travelers, Liz and her husband are keen to discover new places and share their experience with others.

-So why did we choose to visit northern Cyprus?
+Why did we choose to visit northern Cyprus?
 There were two reasons.
 Firstly, we were searching for a holiday to a warm destination in November.
-Secondly, with Brexit imminent and the threat of potential disruption to travel within the European Union, we were looking for a place outside the EU.
+Secondly, with Brexit imminent and the threat of potential disruption to travel within the European Union, we were looking for somewhere outside the EU.
 Northern Cyprus ticked both boxes and, as an added bonus, prices were very reasonable.
-In addition to this, we had taken a day trip from southern Cyprus the previous year, liked what we saw over the border and wanted to return to explore more.
+We had also taken a day trip from southern Cyprus the previous year, liked what we saw over the border, and wanted to return to explore more.

 Highlights of Northern Cyprus